paulramsey/stylesearch-alloydb-ai-demo/README.md

     Read more about [Google Cloud Platform Authentication](https://cloud.google.com/docs/authentication).

-1. Set your project context:

-    > IMPORTANT: Replace `YOUR_PROJECT_ID` with the id of your GCP project before running the commands below.

-    ``` bash
-    gcloud config set project YOUR_PROJECT_ID
-    gcloud auth application-default set-quota-project YOUR_PROJECT_ID
-    ```

 1. Define environment variables for Terraform:
     > IMPORTANT: Replace the values for `YOUR_PROJECT`, `YOUR_REGION`, and `YOUR_ALLOYDB_ PASSWORD` in the command below before running it.